pictographer/mirv/README.md

 development location and back.
 This is intended to reduce the annoyances of using Git for versioning config files.

-It should be useful for any version control system that does not have a notion of a workspace view as is found in Perforce, for example.
+It should be useful for any version control system.

 There are two scripts that make this work.